About Santa Ynez Falls

 From the I-10 and I-405 junction in Santa Monica, we headed west on the I-10 towards the freeway’s end as it transitioned into Pacific Coast Highway (Hwy 1) just past the Santa Monica Pier.

-After about 4 miles along PCH from the tunnel beneath the Santa Monica Pier, we then turned right onto Sunset Blvd.
+After about 4 miles along PCH from the tunnel beneath the Santa Monica Pier area, we then turned right onto Sunset Blvd.

 We then drove roughly a half-mile on Sunset Blvd before turning left onto Palisade Dr.

-The gated trailhead was right by this intersection on the right.
-We found street parking along the Vereda de la Montura.
+The gated trailhead was right by this intersection on the right, but we had to find street parking along the Vereda de la Montura.